OmarElgabry/miniPHP/README.md

 Validate submitted form coming from POST request.
 The pitfall of this method is you need to define the expected form fields, or data that will be sent with POST request.

-By default, the framework will make sure the CSRF token is passed with the form fields, if you don't want to validate the CSRF token, then assign ```validateCsrfToken``` to ```false``` as show in the example.
+By default, the framework will validate for form tampering when POST request is made, and it will make sure the CSRF token is passed with the form fields.

 + Unknown fields cannot be added to the form.
 + Fields cannot be removed from the form.